 The essential functions or duties listed below are illustrations of the type of work performed.
 The omissions of specific statements of duties do not exclude them from the position if the work is similar, related, or a logical assignment to the position.

-Works under the general supervision of the Head of Youth Services, and the Library Director, plans and prioritizes work according to established procedures and in accordance with established policies and standards; independently completes assigned tasks according to prescribed time schedules; unusual situations are referred to the Head of Youth Services and the Director.
+Works under the administrative direction of the Library Director; plans and prioritizes work according to established procedures and in accordance with established departmental policies and standards; refer unusual situations to the Director.

 The employee operates standard office equipment and hand tools.

-Errors could result in delay of service to patrons or poor public relations.
+Errors could result in delay of service, monetary loss, and damage to equipment or poor public relations, or injury to patrons.